k9mil/bookable/README.md

 # bookable

-We built bookable, an AI-powered consultation platform that transforms rough client ideas into comprehensive Product Requirements Documents (PRDs) through conversational AI.
+We built bookable, an AI-powered consultation platform that transforms rough client ideas into comprehensive _Product Requirements Documents (PRDs)_ through conversational AI.

+Through our combined experiences at software agencies, we knew that converting leads was an expensive and timesinking task.
+Our research uncovered that:

+- 9/10 leads don't convert
+- 80% of clients don’t know what they want
+- 4 hours is spent on each client, on average

+Which is why we built bookable.
+After reaching out to 170+ freelancers throughout the hackathon, we even got some on our waitlist.

 ![Bookable Product](https://github.com/user-attachments/assets/c93888cd-d0d7-49f7-a45a-122d1f43971e)

 ## 🎯 Project Overview

-*bookable* streamlines the client onboarding process for consultants and agencies by using AI to:
+_bookable_ streamlines the client onboarding process for consultants and agencies by using AI to:

 - Conduct intelligent consultations with clients
 - Gather requirements through natural conversation
 - Generate professional PRD documents automatically